mrrsl/this-is-wendys/README.md

 # The Clipboard Drive-Thru

-This is an app intended to enable fast and simple file transfers between devices.
+This is an app intended to enable fast and simple text transfers between devices.
+Think like copy-pasting with just a couple extra clicks.

 ## How to use:
 * Open the app on both devices